petercb/minecraft-containers/minecraft-java/README.md

 # Minecraft Java Server

-Run a Minecarft Java Edition dedicated server in a container.
+Run a Minecraft Java Edition dedicated server in a container.

 Currently using [PaperMC](https://papermc.io/)